 Conduct a spend analysis

-To identify and understand these types of SG&A expenses, you can conduct a spend analysis.
-This is the process of reviewing external spend across various expense categories to determine whether you could spend less going forward.
+You can conduct a spend analysis to identify and understand SG&A expenses.
+This is a review of external spend across various expense categories to determine whether you could spend less going forward.

 All this can lead to your development of a spend control plan.
 As you build it, consider implementing some of these strategies to help manage your company’s spend and make effective, data-driven choices.